-Only individual holding current ASHA certification in speech-language pathology may supervise the observation and clinical practicum hours required for ASHA certification.
-(See Standard IV-C.) Other appropriate individuals, as determined by the graduate program, may supervise hours that are acquired beyond the ASHA certification requirements.
+Only individuals holding current ASHA certification in speech-language pathology may supervise the observation and clinical practicum hours required for ASHA certification.
+(See Standard V-C.) Other appropriate individuals, as determined by the graduate program, may supervise hours that are acquired beyond the ASHA certification requirements.
 The graduate program may use the input of these individuals in assessing the student's acquisition of knowledge and skills in particular areas.

 What must be included in supervision?

 Supervision must include direct observation, guidance, and feedback to permit the student to monitor, evaluate, improve performance, and develop clinical competence.